ampproject/amp-github-apps/bundle-size-chart/README.md

 AMP Bundle-Size Chart
 =====================

-This ExpressJS App generates and displays a chart of the bundle sizes history of compiled AMP files.
+An ExpressJS App that generates and displays a chart of the bundle sizes history of compiled AMP files.
 It is deployed at https://amp-bundle-size-chart.appspot.com/

 Unlike the other apps in this repository, this one was cobbled together quickly.
-If you would like to improve the code or documentation, please send us a pull requests!
+If you would like to improve the code or documentation, please send us a pull request!

 Deployment
 ----------